 “I recall my feet flying off the pedals and my pride dashing out the door only moments before my physical self made a sheepish exit.”

 Three years later – yes, it took me that long to get over the injury to my pride – after hearing many people drop the spinning word, I decided to try again.
-The experience was a little better, but when the instructor asked us to stand and pedal while hovering several inches above the seat for a prolonged period, I knew I couldn’t last, and after thirty minutes, I ducked out again, my pride, once again, sorely wounded.
+The experience was a little better, but when the instructor asked us to stand and pedal while hovering several inches above the seat, for a prolonged period, I knew I couldn’t last, and after thirty minutes, I ducked out again, my pride, once again, sorely wounded.

 Now, keep in mind I’m no wimp.
 Back then I wasn’t running as much as I have in the last few years, but I was running 30 miles a week and frequently competing in half marathons.
 I was also swimming regularly.
 Most people would think I was in excellent condition, and I did, too, but obviously, there was room for improvement.
-Haha!
-Lots of room it turns out!

 That experience taught me that despite the running and racing I was doing, my leg muscles could be much stronger.
 I think most runners assume they don’t need to strength train their lower body because those muscles get adequate training while running.
 That is far from the case.